 Created in 1861 the Italian Gardens are an ornamental water garden decorated with fountains, statues and ponds.
 Also built in 1861 is the Albert Memorial, a gold plated statue of Prince Albert encompassed by large sculptures and a canopy of stone.

-Of course Kensington Palace itself stands at the west end of the gardens.
+Kensington Palace stands at the west end of the gardens.
 It was Queen Victoria's birthplace and has served as a royal palace since 1689.
-The State Rooms can be visited by the public subject to an admission charge, however admission is free with the London Pass.
+The State Rooms can be visited by the public subject to an admission charge (see below), however admission is free with the London Pass.